Policy #: 1000.16

 - The Nominee's approval (family representative or agent, if Nominee is deceased);

-- A 8" x 10", colour or black and white, professional quality photo of the Nominee.
+- A 8" x 10" portrait format (not landscape format), colour or black and white, professional quality printable JPG image of the Nominee.
+Image must be no smaller than 2MB or 300DPI.

 - The nomination form must be properly and completely filled out with all the information requested.
-Incomplete forms will be sent back to the Nominator and may not be eligible for the current year's consideration.
+Incomplete forms may not be eligible for the current year's consideration.

 - Further information may be required by the Awards Sub-Committee to evaluate the Nominee's candidacy.
 The Nominator or other sources will be contacted/researched to assist in this endeavour.